The false diagnosis

 As organisations grow, complexity increases faster than governance.
 Decision rights fragment.
 Incentives drift.
 Reporting narrows to what platforms can easily measure rather than what the business needs to know.
 Marketing activity increases, but confidence quietly erodes.

 The problem is not execution quality.
-It is that the system producing decisions is no longer aligned with commercial reality.
+It is that the system producing decisions optimises for approval rather than outcomes and is no longer aligned with commercial reality.
 Treating that as a channel issue delays the moment when structural correction becomes unavoidable.

 What actually breaks at scale